Accurate transcripts aren't just about picking the right tool. They depend on the factors that affect quality and how well you optimize each step.

 -

-First Pass - Structural Review (5 minutes per hour of content):
+First pass, structural review (5 minutes per hour of content):

 - Scan for obvious errors (nonsense words, broken sentences)

-- Fix speaker labels if using diarization
+- Fix speaker labels if you're using diarization

 - Verify paragraph breaks and punctuation